QUESTIONS? I’VE GOT ANSWERS.

 • Can I see a full wedding gallery?

-YES.
+OF COURSE.
 I actually prefer you to take a look at a few before deciding to book me for your most precious day.
 I can only show so much in my portfolio and on blog posts.

 • How long have you been photographing weddings?